Continuous-time trading and the emergence of probability

 \section{Applications}

 The main goal of this section is to demonstrate the power of Theorem~\ref{thm:main}; in particular, we will see that it implies the main results of \cite{\CTI} and \cite{\CTII}.
-(We will deduce these and other results as corollaries of Theorem~\ref{thm:main} and the corresponding results for measure-theoretic Brownian motion; it is, however, still important to have direct game-theoretic proofs such as those given in \cite{\CTI,\CTII}.)
 One corollary (Corollary~\ref{cor:borderline}) of Theorem~\ref{thm:main} solves an open problem posed in \cite{\CTII}, and two other corollaries (Corollaries~\ref{cor:Taylor-all} and~\ref{cor:Taylor}) give much more precise results.
 At the end of the section we will draw the reader's attention to several events such that: Theorem~\ref{thm:main} together with very simple game-theoretic arguments show that they are full; the fact that they are full does not follow from Theorem~\ref{thm:main} alone.